drfuzzi/CSC2106_MQTT-PicoW-MicroPython/README.md

 ## I. Objectives

-By the end of this session, participants will be able to set up their Raspberry Pi Pico W (as clients) and Raspberry Pi (as broker) to develop a solution using Mosquitto's MQTT.
+By the end of this session, participants will be able to set up their Raspberry Pi Pico W (as clients) and Raspberry Pi/Laptop (as broker) to develop a solution using Mosquitto's MQTT.
 They will also explore MQTT features like QoS, LWT, and retained messages.

 ## II.
 Prerequisites and Setup